Kanger Valley National Park.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 |MAR-1993||discovered by the director of the Park.|

-The cave is a typical karst caves with the characteristic formations like stalatites and stalagmites.
+The cave is a typical karst caves with the characteristic formations like stalactites and stalagmites.
 Located in a country with so many crystalline and volcanic rocks it is a rare sight and enthusiastically praised.
-Rather dangerous for the formations and generally discouraged is the playing of stalactited by hitting them with fingers or even worse with sticks or keys.
+Rather dangerous for the formations and generally discouraged is making music on stalactites by hitting them with fingers or even worse with sticks or keys.
 Here it is described as an amazing specialty of hollow walls.
 The end of the cave contains a characteristic stalagmite, which is called a Shiva lingam, the erected penis of Lord Shiva.
-This X-rated interpretation is wide spread, lingams are found in most Indian caves.
+This X-rated interpretation is widespread, lingams are found in most Indian caves, and in all temples.

 The cave is located inside a hill, some 40 m above the valley below.
 It is about 250 m long and was named after a natural mark or carving in the rock, located 30 m from the entrance, which resembles the idol of Lord Shiva.